softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 To pass off this assignment, meet with a TA and demonstrate that your code passes the provided test cases.

 ### Grading Rubric

+**⚠ NOTE**: You are required to commit to GitHub with every minor milestone.
+For example, after you successfully pass a test.
+This should result in a commit history that clearly details your work on this phase.
+If your Git history does not demonstrate your efforts then your submission may be rejected.

 | Category      | Criteria                        | Points |
 | ------------- | ------------------------------- | -----: |